Orphans and Vulnerable children in Uganda.

 Answer: The basic definition of an orphan is a child whose parents are deceased.
 However, for purposes of interpreting the law, an orphan is a child who has nobody to take care of him or her.

 Question: What are common causes of a child being orphaned?

-Answer: Children are orphaned for a varied of reasons.
+Answer: Children are orphaned for a variety of reasons.
 Death of parents due to diseases, political instabilities, starvation, lack of medical care, etc.

 Answer: This is an unfortunate situation.
-However, non orphans live in orphanages for several reasons.
-On the part of the child’s family, the reason are mainly due to any of the following:
+However, non-orphans live in orphanages for several reasons.
+On the part of the child’s family, the reasons are mainly due to any of the following:

 – Poverty: Parents voluntarily relinquish their children to orphanages because they cannot afford to take care of them.